ros-swg/turtlebot3_demo/README.md

 rocker --x11 --nvidia rosswg/turtlebot3_demo:roscon19 "byobu -f configs/unsecure.conf attach"
 ```

-> Note: If byobu doesn't expand to the entire terminal window, just signal the current xterm size by resizing the shape of the terminal window on your desktop or increase/decrease font size.

 ![](media/startup.png)

 Byobu starts a new session and launch the turtlebot3 demo over several windows: